src-d/blog/content/post/asdf.md

 1. Binary format.
 It is impossible to efficiently save a huge dense tensor in JSON or YAML.
 2. At the same time, it would be nice to be able to save any JSON-like metadata without pain.
 3. The schema should be optional.
-Formats that require an extra schema file in a separate file make introspection harder while requiring ML researchers to maintain an extra piece of code.
+Formats that demand an extra schema file make introspection harder while requiring ML researchers to maintain an extra piece of code.
 Pythonistas expect introspection, so for an idiomatic Python library this is essential.
 4. The typical data size may span over tens of gigabytes.
 Compared to gigabytes,